KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Cronixie by timophey](https://github.com/timophey/MMM-Cronixie)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Cronixie.js`: Replace it with `MagicMirror²`.

 ## [MMM-cryptocurrency by matteodanelli](https://github.com/matteodanelli/MMM-cryptocurrency)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-cryptocurrency.js`: Replace it with built-in fetch.
 3. Recommendation: Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-CTA by NateDee](https://github.com/NateDee/MMM-CTA)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-CuandoLlega by bibaldo](https://github.com/bibaldo/MMM-CuandoLlega)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-CuandoLlega.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-CurrencyArg by consus2903](https://github.com/consus2903/MMM-CurrencyArg)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-CurrencyArg.js`: Replace it with built-in fetch.

 ## [MMM-Currentweather-MQTT by spitzlbergerj](https://github.com/spitzlbergerj/MMM-Currentweather-MQTT)